Hrdtr/hrdtr/content/blog/ensuring-ts-js-code-maintainability.md

 ---
-title: Ensuring Code Maintainability in JavaScript/TypeScript with Modern Frameworks and Libraries
+title: "Ensuring Code Maintainability in JavaScript/TypeScript with Modern Frameworks and Libraries"
-short_description: Maintaining code in this dynamic ecosystem can present challenges
+short_description: "Maintaining code in this dynamic ecosystem can present challenges"
 published_at: 2023-03-01
+cover_image: "/blog/ensuring-ts-js-code-maintainability/media/featured-image.jpg"
 tags: ["javascript", "typescript"]
-cover_image: /blog/ensuring-ts-js-code-maintainability/media/featured-image.jpg
 ---

 Developing JavaScript/TypeScript applications using modern frameworks and libraries offers immense power and flexibility.
 However, maintaining code in this dynamic ecosystem can present challenges.
 In this article, we will explore the importance of testing, the impact of library licensing, the delicate balance between dependencies and code stability, the significance of documentation and code readability, and the value of regular updates and community support.
 These perspectives are based on my experience and aim to shed light on maintaining code quality and long-term sustainability.